swcarpentry/managing-research-software-projects/_extras/design.md

 ### Summative Assessment

 *   Learners will draw up a prioritized plan for work on their own projects
-    *   Where "work" includes "training stakeholders"
+    *   Where "work" includes "educating stakeholders"

 ### Skills